nmb-paperspace/NLP-Text-Generation/README.md

  - Triggering a Workflow to rerun based upon a change in the repository, as needed in many production systems
  - Versioned Gradient Datasets as output

-The repo contains 2 files in the `.gradient/workflows` directory: `nlp_text_generation.py` and `nlp_text_generation.yaml`.
+The repo contains 2 files: `nlp_text_generation.py` in the main directory, and `nlp_text_generation.yaml`in the `.gradient/workflows` directory.
 The YAML file contains the Gradient Workflow which in turn calls the Python script.

 The Workflow is triggered to run when the YAML file is present in the `.gradient/workflows/` directory, and the repo is linked to the user's Gradient project.
 The Workflow clones this repo and then in turn calls the Python script.
 The script outputs the generated text to the file `outputs.txt` in a Gradient-managed Dataset, which the user can then view.